Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 A very high-velocity move requires a responsive motion system.
 If high-velocity or high-acceleration commands regularly result in following error conditions, the motor/stage setup may be incapable of reaching the target velocity or acceleration.
 (Causes vary widely, and could include excess friction, misaligned mechanical parts, or insufficient motor torque.)
 It may be necessary to adjust the mechanical setup or command a lower velocity/acceleration.

-How do I change the maximum allowed following error?
+Changing the maximum allowed following error

-Under Trajectory Settings in MAX, the following error can be set for each axis.
-Also, when commanding moves using the 1-D Interactive or 2-D Interactive screens in MAX, navigate to the Advanced tab.
+In MAX, the following error can be set for each axis.
+To do this, go to Devices and Interfaces»PCI-73xx»Default 73xx Settings»Axis x»Trajectory Settings.
+Also, when commanding moves using the 1-D Interactive or 2-D Interactive screens in MAX, navigate to the Advanced tab at the bottom of the screen.
 In the Advanced Trajectory Parameters group, adjust the value labeled Following Error.
+When using the FlexMotion API for LabVIEW, use the Load Following Error VI to set the number of counts allowed.

 When programming in C or Visual Basic, use the flex_load_follow_err function.